profitviews/grid-bot/README.md

 You can now copy the code from this repo into your Trading Signals editors.

+*Make sure you understand what the code is doing before you run it*

+Make sure you agree with [ProfitView's Terms of Service](https://profitview.net/terms-of-service)

-Do read the [ProfitView Docs](https://profitview.net/docs/trading/) first however.
+Do also read the [ProfitView Docs](https://profitview.net/docs/trading/) first.